mollycarroll/mollycarroll.github.io/content/about/carroll.md

 keywords = ['molly carroll', 'software engineering', 'gifted', 'self taught developer', 'organization president', 'inventor', 'founder', 'cat mom']
 +++

 Molly Carroll is a (presumably) genius (alleged) human whose profession is software engineering.
-She is a powerhouse full stack generalist in software development and has experience in software architecture, deploying + monitoring production software, lots of DevOps and doing whatever is needed for her team's/business success.
+She is a powerhouse (workaholic) full stack generalist in software development and has experience in software architecture, deploying + monitoring production software, lots of DevOps and doing whatever is needed for her team's/business success.

 Molly's enthusiastic SME-level technical speciality is development / solutions engineering using AI and/or machine learning.
 She's led a dev team to build a demo RAG chatbot for an HR client and to use in future sales pitches.
 She's trained dev teams directly and given larger sessions on various AI topics as a working technologist.